PFarrokhi/enhanced-eAFH/The original eAFH/README.md

 This file has been changed a lot in the Zephyr RTOS v3.5.
 So, the main file is used and the changes of eAFH has been inserted to lines 148 to 164.

 ## apps\sample_eAFH\src\main.c
-Some libraries has been changed
+Some libraries has been changed.
+Changed void main(void) to int main(int argc, char** argv) to reduce warnings.